+1. Alert others.

+Appointment with Dean of Students

+Determined by residence hall supervisor and/or Dean

+Appointment with Dean of Students

-- 1. Alert others. - 2.
-Proceed to evacuation route immediately. - 3.
-If there is smoke, stay low. - 4.
-Close all doors (room and stairwell) after you. - 5.
-Walk; don't run. - 6.
-Stay calm; assure others. - 7.
-Exit the building based on evacuation route. - 8.
-Assemble at location designated on evacuation route. - 9.
-Do not leave assembly point. - 10.
-Obey fire warden (resident assistant) at all times. - Fire wardens (resident assistants) will ensure that the fire department has been notified, will account for all present and any missing, and will be ready to inform the fire department accordingly.
+Proceed to evacuation route immediately.

+If there is smoke, stay low.

+Close all doors (room and stairwell) after you.

+Walk; don't run.

+Stay calm; assure others.

+Exit the building based on evacuation route.

+Assemble at location designated on evacuation route.

+Do not leave assembly point.

+Obey fire warden (resident assistant) at all times.

+Fire wardens (resident assistants) will ensure that the fire department has been notified, will account for all present and any missing, and will be ready to inform the fire department accordingly.